Your Cart

 What’s the Deal with Seat Depth?
 A Primer for the Uninitiated

-When you look at a sofa, side chair or even a dining chair the first thing you probably notice is the upholstery, wood grain or maybe the unique shape of that piece.
+When you look at sofas, side chairs, or dining chairs, people don't often first consider the seat depth.
+Instead, the first thing you probably notice is the upholstery, wood grain or maybe the unique shape of that piece.
 Perhaps you’re imagining how comfortable all those fluffy pillows would feel in your own living room.
-Whatever you’re thinking about it’s probably not seat depth.
+However, selecting pieces with the ideal seat depth based on your needs can make or break your satisfaction with a purchase.

 What is Seat Depth?